Shower In A Van: Benefits, Downsides & Van Life Shower Ideas

 The first obstacle to having a campervan with shower is the space it requires.
 Depending on which type of shower you go with (keep reading for more on van shower options) the space needed will vary.

 When you’re living in 50 square feet every inch counts!
-Space dedicated to a van shower (and the plumbing system accompanying it) is space you can’t use for purposes- like storage, seating, or different utilities such as an oven or refrigerator.
+Space dedicated to a shower (and the plumbing system accompanying it) is space you can’t use for purposes- like a van office, storage, seating, bunk beds, or different utilities such as a Chinese diesel heater, an oven or refrigerator.

 The reality is that everything you decide to add to your van build is also a decision about what not to add due to space constraints.